Horizon Multipole Moments of a Kerr Black Hole: SageMath notebooks

 \section{SageMath notebooks}

 Some exact and numerical computations in this article have been performed by means of the free Python-based mathematical software system SageMath \cite{SageMath}.
-The relevant Jupyter notebooks are publicly available, from the links below.
+The relevant Jupyter notebooks are publicly available, from the Zenodo repository \cite{Zenodo} or directly from the links below.
 These notebooks have also been used to generate Figs.~\ref{fig:G_ell}--\ref{fig:Kerr_L_comp_axi}.
 Notebooks 1 and 2 are using SageMath differential geometry tools developed through the SageManifolds project \cite{GoMa.18,SageManifolds}, while notebook~3 is using SageMath's interface to FLINT \cite{FLINT} for arbitrary precision computations of complex-valued integrals with error bounds.

-\begin{enumerate} \item Unit round metric of a cross-section of the Kerr horizon conformally related to the physical 2-metric:\\ \url{https://nbviewer.org/url/relativite.obspm.fr/notebooks/Kerr_cross_section.ipynb} \item \Hajicek{} 1-form and magnetic potential $B$ on the Kerr horizon:\\ \url{https://nbviewer.org/url/relativite.obspm.fr/notebooks/Kerr_Hajicek_form_B.ipynb} \item Evaluation of the multipole moments of the Kerr horizon:\\ \url{https://nbviewer.org/url/relativite.obspm.fr/notebooks/Kerr_multipoles.ipynb} \item Expression of the hypergeometric function $F_\ell(\hat{a}^2)$ (App.~\ref{app:integ_Kerr_axi}) in terms of arctangent:\\ \url{https://nbviewer.org/url/relativite.obspm.fr/notebooks/hypergeom_arctan.ipynb} \end{enumerate}
+\begin{enumerate} \item Unit round metric of a cross-section of the Kerr horizon conformally related to the physical 2-metric:\\ \url{https://nbviewer.org/url/zenodo.org/records/18511585/files/Kerr_cross_section.ipynb} \item \Hajicek{} 1-form and magnetic potential $B$ on the Kerr horizon:\\ \url{https://nbviewer.org/url/zenodo.org/records/18511585/files/Kerr_Hajicek_form_B.ipynb} \item Evaluation of the multipole moments of the Kerr horizon:\\ \url{https://nbviewer.org/url/zenodo.org/records/18511585/files/Kerr_multipoles.ipynb} \item Expression of the hypergeometric function $F_\ell(\hat{a}^2)$ (App.~\ref{app:integ_Kerr_axi}) in terms of arctangent:\\ \url{https://nbviewer.org/url/zenodo.org/records/18511585/files/hypergeom_arctan.ipynb} \end{enumerate}